-- Fannie Mae’s Disaster Response Network™ offers renters and eligible single-family borrowers free financial counseling from HUD-approved housing advisors, including help in developing a recovery assessment and action plan, filing claims, working with mortgage servicers, and identifying and navigating sources of federal, state, and local assistance.
+- Fannie Mae’s disaster recovery counseling service offers renters and eligible single-family borrowers free financial counseling from HUD-approved housing advisors, including help in developing a recovery assessment and action plan, filing claims, working with mortgage servicers, and identifying and navigating sources of federal, state, and local assistance.

 - Disaster Rebuild Deployment program provides opportunities for our employees to participate in clean-up activities as well as home repairs and rebuild efforts with the goal of reducing the time it takes for a family to return to a safe and stable home after a disaster.

-- Know Your Options™ website provides comprehensive information for homebuyers, renters, and homeowners, including mortgage relief options in the wake of a natural disaster and resources for researching a home’s flood risk and flood insurance options.
+- Fannie Mae's consumer website provides comprehensive information for homebuyers, renters, and homeowners, including mortgage relief options in the wake of a natural disaster and resources for researching a home’s flood risk and flood insurance options.

 - Fannie Mae’s HomeStyle® Energy and HomeStyle® Renovation mortgage products provide affordable ways to finance resiliency upgrades to help a home better withstand damaging weather.